Accommodative Testing Center

 - If the student does not arrive within 15 minutes of the scheduled starting time for a test, the test will not be administered and will be retuned to the instructor.

-- Students may not start testing at a different time than that which the instructor has indicated on the ATF form, unless prior approval from the instructor has been obtained.
-If the testing date changes after submission of the ATF, ODS must have instructor confirmation/approval.
-A new ATF may be required.
+- Students may not start testing at a different time than that which the instructor has indicated on the form, unless prior approval from the instructor has been obtained.
+If the testing date changes after submission of the SAA form, we must have instructor confirmation/approval.

-- Students must store book bags and other belongings on the designated shelves while testing unless exceptions have been indicated on the ATF form by the instructor.
+- Students must store book bags and other belongings on the designated shelves while testing unless exceptions have been indicated on the SAA form by the instructor.

-- No cell phones, pagers, or other personal data devices may be used during testing.
+- No cell phones, pagers, fitness trackers, smart watches or other personal data or electronic devices may be used during testing.
 These items must be stored in a purse, back pack, book bag or held by the ODS staff during testing.
 Any ringers or alarms must turned off or set to vibrate.

 - If a computer based accommodation is used, it is strongly advised that the student save his/her work frequently.

 - If testing requires the use of blue books or loose-leaf paper for essay completion, ODS will swap out our paper for yours.